binsento42/Cathy/README.md

   provides a list of all cataloged disks (caf files) with their free/used/total space.

+<b>python cathy.py export <i>caf-file</i></b>

+  creates a csv export file with the same name as the caf file but csv format and extension

 <b>Browser GUI based on Flask</b>

 A first Python Flask browser implementation is now also provided.
 You'll need flask.
 Do 'pip install flask'